openrm/docker-pgdump-gcs/README.md

 # docker-mongodump-gcs
-A simple Docker container to perform a mongo_dump and upload the file content to GCS
+A simple Docker container to perform a `mongodump` command and upload the archive file to GCS.

-This container is meant to be used as a cronjob with Kubernetes, to access a MongoDB insrance accessible from the GKE node this pod is running, and upload the backup to an accessible bucket.
+This container is meant to be used as a cronjob with Kubernetes.

 The service account running the container needs to have write access to the destination bucket, as this container makes use of `gsutil`.

 # Volumes
-You can mount a volume on `/backups` if you want to collect the intermediate archives.
+You can mount a volume on `/backups` if you want to collect the intermediate archives, or give more space to your container for the backup process.

 # Cron Schedule Syntax